Dr. Brandon O. Hensley

 Primary Research Linkhttps://wayne.academia.edu/BrandonHensley

 Hensley, B.O.
-(In press).
+(2017).
 Co-creating adjunct faculty communities: Mobilizing adjunct voices through connective storytelling.
 In R. Fuller and M.K.
 Brown (Eds.), Adjunct faculty voices: Cultivating professional development and community at the front lines of higher education.
 Sterling, VA:Stylus Publishing.

 Hensley, B.O.
 (2016).
 Lifting the dumbbells of whiteness and hegemonic masculinity. .
 Hayes (Eds.), Unhooking from whiteness: Resisting the esprit de corps.
 Rotterdam, The Netherlands: Sense Publishers.